Masters of Arts in Communicative Sciences and Disorders

 MSU's clinical training is community-based.
 We have a network of over 100 off-campus facilities including public schools, hospitals, nursing homes and private clinics, both here in Mid-Michigan and throughout the state, to support the clinical training of our master's students.

 Our clinical supervisors are working in the field as speech-language pathologists and therefore opportunities for you to apply knowledge learned in the classroom directly to real-world clinical life is abundant.
-Additionally, our program offers two tracks, Plan A is the thesis option (Ph.D. track) and Plan B is the non-thesis (career oriented) track.
-Students electing to pursue a thesis will have the opportunity to develop and conduct original research under the mentoring of experienced research based faculty.
+Additionally, our program offers two career-oriented tracks: Plan A is the thesis track, and Plan B is the non-thesis track.
+Students electing to pursue a thesis will have the opportunity to develop and conduct original research under the mentoring of faculty with substantial scholarly experience.
+While the non-thesis track offers options for comprehensive elective clinical coursework.

 As a student in the program, you will be able to use the resources of MSU - a world leader in research with nationally ranked academic units, impressive libraries, a beautiful large campus, a pioneering record in sustainability, exciting athletics and an impressively diverse academic community.
 Becoming a Spartan is to gain entry into one of the largest and most productive group of alumni networks in the world.